 This was a #2 or a #1 in Canada depending on which chart you reference.
 The song did not chart in any other country.

-In 1972 The Stampeders released their album "Carrying On" with four singles.
+Devil Woman was introduced to the masses in 1972 when The Stampeders released their album "Carrying On" which spawned four singles.

 The song "Wild Eyes" peaked at #2 while this one "Devil You" reached #8 in Canada.

-In 1973 the album "Rubes, Dudes and Rowdies" was released and spawned three singles.
+Minstrel Gypsy hit the airwave in 1973 from the album "Rubes, Dudes and Rowdies" which spawned three singles.